robertbrook/the-island/the-island.md

 "Do you want to go to the market?
 We will take you in the morning.
 Everything will be well there for you."

 After some slow questioning, I realised that these were also travellers and stopped here on their way to buy and sell at some local town.
 Quite what they bought and sold I could not tell.
 None of them seemed to be carrying anything substantial, nothing that I could see to sell.
 But the place was clearly some commonly used place, where people stopped to share a meal and sleep until going on.
 At least I could eat - and sleep knowing that nothing would be asked of me for it.
+It was a great relief to know that I had fallen amongst people who would care for me.

 Slowly, each one left the table and passed into darker places around the room.
 Each one fell onto a rolled pallet, which they had carried with them.
 The last lamp on the table was turned down until I could barely see across to the bench opposite.
 The place room was very quiet, warm, filled with the earth and the sky above.

 I cast about for somewhere to lay down.
 I had no pallet of my own, but one of the women offered me a place by them and I quickly fell asleep.
 I expect it was being so tired that made me not to dream, or to forget whatever dreams I had.
 Whatever it was, the night passed very peacefully, even though I was in a place where I must have seemed entirely a stranger to all of them.
+The sleep was not like that of the boat, but something more natural.

+They all had their places around the room.
 They asked nothing of me, nor questioned me.
 There seemed no curiosity in them at all, or what I might have called curiosity, just a contentment to have me there for a while and to put me back on my way.

 In the morning, I tried to speak to show my gratitude to them - but even the ones who had spoken to me first the night before seemed not to understand.
 They pulled on backpacks and shared around more chunks of bread, apples and a jug.
 In the jug, which each took a gulp from, was a foaming small-beer.